Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

-In the absence of repulsion $U=0$, the tight-binding Hamiltonian hosts three bands in the Brillouin zone [Figs.~\ref{fig:kagome}(b) and (c)].
+The tight-binding Hamiltonian hosts three bands in the Brillouin zone [Figs.~\ref{fig:kagome}(b) and \ref{fig:kagome}(c)].
 The topmost band is completely flat under nearest-neighbor hopping $t_1>0$ \cite{mielke92jpa,bergman08prb}.
-This flat band crosses with the middle dispersive band, forming a quadratic band-crossing point (QBCP) at $\boldsymbol\Gamma$.
-Focusing on the flat band, we define the flat-band (FB) filling $n_\text{FB}\in[-1,1]$ for later convenience.
-Half filling is defined as $n_\text{FB}=0$, and $n_\text{FB}=\pm1$ correspond to full and empty fillings of the flat band, respectively.
+Focusing on this flat band, we define the flat-band (FB) filling $n_\text{FB}\in[-1,1]$.
+Half filling is $n_\text{FB}=0$, and $n_\text{FB}=\pm1$ correspond to full and empty fillings, respectively.

-\textit{Mean-field phase diagram.---}We employ the Hartree-Fock approximation to obtain the repulsion-driven ground states at the mean-field level \cite{supp}.
-Here we adopt a spatially unrestricted formalism, which is unbiased and is especially helpful for finding ground states with large unit cells.
-The ground states fall into distinct electronic phases distinguished by their symmetry-breaking S-C orders.
-Our starting point is the pure Hubbard model with nearest-neighbor hopping $t_1=1$ and onsite repulsion $U_0>0$.
+\textit{Mean-field phase diagram.---}We employ the Hartree-Fock analysis to obtain the repulsion-driven ground states at the mean-field level.
+Our spatially unrestricted formalism \cite{supp} is effective for unbiased search of symmetry-breaking ground states with enlarged unit cells.
+We first focus on the pure Hubbard model with nearest-neighbor hopping $t_1=1$ and onsite repulsion $U_0>0$.
 Sweeping across all flat-band fillings, we map out the $n_\text{FB}$-$U_0$ phase diagram [Fig.~\ref{fig:pd}(a)].
-One immediate observation is the wide FM phase [Fig.~\ref{fig:pd}(b)] across all fillings \cite{hanisch95annp}, especially in the whole regime at and above half filling $n_\text{FB}\geq0$.
-Meanwhile, the other competing orders arise below half filling $n_\text{FB}<0$ and push the onset of FM to nonzero repulsion $U_0>0$.
+One immediate observation is the wide FM phase [Fig.~\ref{fig:pd}(b)] at strong coupling \cite{hanisch95annp}, which extends to the weak-coupling limit $U_0=0$ at and above half filling $n_\text{FB}\geq0$.
+Meanwhile, the other competing orders arise at weak-to-moderate coupling below half filling $n_\text{FB}<0$.

-\textit{Ferromagnetism.---} The onset of FM at various fillings can be understood from a Stoner-type analysis.
-When FM develops, the bands split into majority- and minority-spin branches.
+\textit{Ferromagnetism.---}When FM develops, the bands split into majority- and minority-spin branches.
 The density imbalance $\delta n_\text{S}=n_\text{major}-n_\text{minor}$ determines the energy of this Stoner splitting